NOTHING TO SAY

 LOGLINE

-‘Nothing to Say’ consists mostly of conversations between Bridget and Nick as they navigate the imbalance of feelings in their relationship.
-The story takes place over the course of a few days, as Bridget is crashing at Nick’s place in LA while she interviews for a job in the city.
-Nick is thinking – “hey, we’re adults now, and if Bridget gets this job, we’re finally going to live in the same place, and we’re finally going to be together.”
-But Bridget doesn’t know how she feels about Nick.
-She was in love with him when they were younger, but he broke her heart, so she forced herself to get over it.
-Now, she’s not sure if she’s able to find the feelings she used to have for him.
-She WANTS to.
+Nick is optimistic.
+They’ve never lived in the same place as adults, and if Bridget gets this job, they might finally get a chance to be together.
+But Bridget is confused.
+She doesn’t know how she feels about Nick.
+She was in love with him when they were younger, but he broke her heart, so she got over it.
+Now, she doesn’t know if she can find the feelings she used to have for Nick.
+But she wants to.
 After all, she loves Nick, really.
 They know each other.
 They speak the same language.
-It’s easy with Nick.
-And yet… There’s something missing.
+And yet… there’s something missing.

-This is a film about love and friendship, about friends who never got the timing right, about the heartbreak of not reciprocating romantic feelings.
 This film is inspired by my relationship with my best friend from high school, who I’ve known since I was 14.
 I love him deeply.
-I was IN love with him, when we were younger, but after several years of one-sided pining, I had to force myself to get over it.
-And as soon as I did, he realized his own feelings.
-The feelings I used to have for him are gone, and that sucks.
+I was in love with him when we were younger, but after several years of one-sided pining, I had to get over it.
+And as soon as I did, he realized he had feelings for me.
+It’s a tale as ordinary as it is tragic.

 So many of my favorite films are about the-one-who-got-away (Past Lives, La La Land, the Before trilogy), but those stories are usually about external forces in life getting in the way of true love or whatever.
-The characters love each other, but they're on different paths.
+The characters love each other, but they’re on different paths.
 The obstacles are largely external or situational.
 In my experience, the greatest heartbreaks of my life have not been the result of living in different time zones or having incompatible ambitions, but about a simple imbalance of feeling.
 One person just wants the other a little bit too much, or not enough.
-This particular kind of heartbreak is a ubiquitous feeling that’s underexplored in cinema.
-And it's the kind of heartbreak I plan to explore in this film.
+This particular kind of heartbreak is a universal feeling that’s underexplored in cinema.
+And it’s the kind of heartbreak I plan to explore in this film.

 Meet The Filmmakers